Bankruptcy In Brief

-Chapter 13 bankruptcy is offers a financial repayment plan that protects the debtor from collection action during the case and discharges nearly all remaining balances at the end.
+Chapter 13 bankruptcy offers a financial reorganization plan that protects the debtor from collection action during the case and discharges nearly all remaining balances at the end.

 The debtor writes that payment plan; depending on the debtor’s income and assets, creditors may get only a tiny fraction of their debt paid.